donigian/VerticalShardSpike/README.md

 Partitioning Spike!
 ===================
+**tl;dr**
+The following Implementation includes read() and write() methods for DomainShardRecord vertically partitioned using Directory Based Sharding strategy.

 Some common terminology with regards to database scalability:

 The best way to deal with a problem is to avoid having to solve it.
 An ounce of prevention is worth of pound of cure.
 This spike is dedicated to times where `you must shard`!
 Before you shard, see if the following applies...